When a Case Has No Settlement At Mediation, What’s Next?

 What happens if a case doesn’t settle during mediation?

 Just because a case doesn’t settle quickly, it doesn’t mean it’s over.
 Quite the contrary.
-“Paper pusher” lawyers (those who do the minimum amount for the client to “win” a case) will try to argue this point and they’d be incorrect.
+“Paper pusher” lawyers (those who do the minimum mediation settlements amounts for the clients to “win” a case) will try to argue this point and they’d be incorrect.
 Getting a client out the door with a check as quickly as possible cannot be considered a success.

 An experience, board certified attorney knows they must stay the course, stand behind the client, and at the end of litigation (and trial if necessary) not only will the check be larger, the client will be able to say they received justice and weren’t kicked out the door with the minimum amount done for them.